-Joshua Farmer works as a freelance writer and editor, consultant, and graphic designer.
+Joshua Farmer works as a freelance senior writer and editor, consultant, and instructor.
 He champions simplicity, clarity, and excellence in all things; shoddy is not his cup of tea.
-This commitment has allowed him to build a client roster that, besides TypeTogether, includes Martina Flor, Underware, Laura Worthington, Neil Summerour (Positype and Swash & Kern), Joana Correia (Nova Type), the Association Typographique Internationale (ATypI), the 365Typo books, TYPE Magazine, and others.
+This commitment has allowed him to build a client roster that, besides TypeTogether, includes Martina Flor, Underware, Tobias Frere-Jones, Laura Worthington, Neil Summerour (Positype and Swash & Kern), Joana Correia (Nova Type), the Association Typographique Internationale (ATypI), the 365Typo books, TYPE Magazine, as TypeCon workshop instructor, and many others.

-Josh has been TypeTogether’s copywriter and editor since 2015.
+Josh has been TypeTogether’s senior copywriter and editor since 2015.

 Contact him at [email protected].